LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 - introduced `flutter_bloc` package and refactored the whole project to its directives
 - replaced `Riverpod` DI with `get_it`
+- decided on constructor-injection pattern instead of inside-class `GetIt` lookup - for reasons explainded below
 - simplified `MovieListState` as a consequence of replacing `riverpod`'s `StateNotifier` architecture with `flutter_bloc`
 - refactored all navigation to Flutter's native `Navigator` called in `BlocListener` and